gerekper/ganjaking/wp-content/plugins/woocommerce/packages/woocommerce-blocks/readme.txt

 = Where can I report bugs or contribute to the project? =

-Bugs should be reported in the [WooCommerce Gutenberg Products Block GitHub repository](https://github.com/woocommerce/woocommerce-gutenberg-products-block/).
+Bugs should be reported in the [WooCommerce Blocks GitHub repository](https://github.com/woocommerce/woocommerce-gutenberg-products-block/).

 = This is awesome!
 Can I contribute? =